-Field House Expansion - Commencing Summer 2020
+Field House Expansion - Completed Summer 2021

 The field house is not an indoor playing area.
 It was built to fill a need for appropriate team dressing rooms and contains two dressing rooms for team sports such as football, soccer, rugby, and two public bathroom stalls for spectators.

-Field house expansion plans include:
+Field house expansion has included:

 - Additional public washrooms (12 men's and 12 women's stalls), 4 barrier free washrooms, and designating two washrooms as inclusive.

 - Additional seating/bleachers to increase the parks seating capacity from 1500 to 2500 spectators.
 The Lacombe Athletic Park Association offered the park to the community for the Canada 150 Celebration and will continue to invite local performing arts and cultural groups to host concerts, festivals, and community events at the park such as Lacombe Days, Culture and Harvest Festival, Light up the Night, and Canada Day celebrations.
 In alignment with the City of Lacombe's Recreation & Culture Master Plan which identified a need for outdoor festival venues, the additional public washrooms and bleachers improve the park's ability to accommodate large outdoor festivals.